osrf/gazebo_user_guide/src/overview_features.md

 Features {#overview__features}
 ========

-Gazebo is a feature rich application that is under constant development from a large user community.
-The follow lists a few of the primary features offered by Gazebo.
+Gazebo is a feature-rich application that is under constant development by a large user community.
+The following list presents a few of the primary features offered by Gazebo.

 **Dynamics Simulation**

- > Access multiple physics engines including ODE and Bullet.
+ • Access to multiple physics engines including ODE and Bullet.

- > Direct control over physic engine parameters including accuracy, performance, and dynamic properties for each simulated model.
+ • Direct control over physics engine parameters including accuracy, performance, and dynamic properties for each simulated model.

 **Advanced 3D Graphics**

- > Utlizing OGRE, Gazebo provides realistic rendering of environments.
+ • Utilizing OGRE, Gazebo provides realistic rendering of environments.
 State-of-the-art GPU shaders generate correct lighting and shadows for improved realism.

 **Sensors**

- > Generate sensor information from laser range finders, 2D cameras, Kinect style sensors, contact sensors, and RFID sensors.
+ • Generate sensor information from laser range finders, 2D cameras, Kinect-style sensors, contact sensors, and RFID sensors.

 **Robot Models**

- > Many robot are provided including PR2, Pioneer2 DX, iRobot Create, TurtleBot, generic robot arms and grippers.
+ • Many robot models are provided including: PR2, Pioneer2 DX, iRobot Create, TurtleBot, and generic robot arms and grippers.

 **Environments**

- > Access to many objects from simple shapes to terrain.
+ • Access to many objects ranging from simple shapes to terrain.

 **Programmatic Interfaces**

- > Support for ROS and Player.
+ • Support for ROS and Player.

- > API for custom interfaces.
+ • API for custom interfaces.

 **Plugins**

- > Develop custom plugins for robot model control, interacting with world components
+ • Users can develop custom plugins for robot model control and interacting with world components.

- > Provides direct control to all aspects of the simulation engine including the phyics engine, graphics libraries, and sensor generation
+ • Plugins provide direct control over all aspects of the simulation engine including the physics engine, graphics libraries, and sensor generation.

 **TCP/IP Communication**

- > Run Gazebo on remote servers
+ • Gazebo can be run on remote servers.

- > Interface to Gazebo through socket-based message passing using Google Protobufs.
+ • Users can interface to Gazebo through socket-based message passing using Google Protobufs.

 **Powerful Graphical Interface**

- > A lightweight QT based graphical interface provides users with direct control over many simulation parameters.
+ • A lightweight QT-based graphical interface provides users with direct control over many simulation parameters.

- > View and navigate through a running simulation.
+ • Users can view and navigate through a running simulation.

 **Collada Import**

- > Import meshes from many sources using Gazebo's built in Collada reader.
+ • Import meshes from many sources using Gazebo's built in Collada reader.

 **Active User Community**

- > Research institutes around the world utilize and contribute to Gazebo.
+ • Research institutes around the world use and contribute to Gazebo.

- > Community supported help through a mailing list, and wiki.
+ • Access community-supported help through a mailing list and wiki.

 **Person simulation**

- > Replay human motion capture data in a running simulation.
+ • Replay human motion capture data in a running simulation.